Supply Chain

 Online engagement event

-We're also holding an online engagement event on Wednesday 20 November for those interested in the CCDPS and in bidding for contracts to learn more about the conservation work and procurement process.
-Please register here if you would like to attend.
+We held an online engagement event on Wednesday 20th November for those interested in the CCDPS and in bidding for contracts to learn more about the conservation work and procurement process.

 Summary of the CCDPS application journey

-5. Submit your CCDPS application via the Jaggaer e-portal
+2. Download the CCDPS Application Pack via the Jaggaer e-portal

 Successful applications will be admitted to the CCDPS.

-The CCDPS will go live in February 2025 and suppliers will be invited to tender for opportunities.
+Admitted suppliers ('Members') will be invited to tender for contract opportunities.

 FAQs